survivejs/webpack-book/manuscript/loading/04_javascript.md

 * [babel-preset-es2015](https://www.npmjs.org/package/babel-preset-es2015) includes ES2015 features.
 * [babel-preset-es2016](https://www.npmjs.org/package/babel-preset-es2016) includes **only** ES2016 features.
 Remember to include the previous preset as well if you want both!
+* [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) rewrites module imports so that you can use a form such as `import { Button } from 'antd';` instead of pointing to the module through an exact path.
 * [babel-plugin-import-asserts](https://www.npmjs.com/package/babel-plugin-import-asserts) asserts that your imports have been defined.
 * [babel-plugin-log-deprecated](https://www.npmjs.com/package/babel-plugin-log-deprecated) adds `console.warn` to functions that have `@deprecate` annotation in their comment.
 * [babel-plugin-annotate-console-log](https://www.npmjs.com/package/babel-plugin-annotate-console-log) annotates `console.log` calls with information about invocation context so it's easier to see where they logged.